Insight: Syria's opposition considers national rebel army, Islamists angered

 One of the sources said Manaf Tlas, a senior army officer and former friend of Assad who defected last year, is also a member of the joint operation room.
 He is close to Jarba and has good ties to Saudi Arabia.
 His name has been floated as the chief of the new army.

-But many rebels distrust Tlas because he waited months before defecting, and his father served as defence minister under Assad and his father, Hafez al-Assad, for three decades.
+But many rebels distrust Tlas because he waited months before defecting, and his father served as defense minister under Assad and his father, Hafez al-Assad, for three decades.

 A Coalition official declined to say whether Tlas would head the new army but said he would welcome him having a role.
 "The man has been an advocate of this from the beginning."